Floyd Lawrence Begin: Early life and education

-Begin then studied for the priesthood at the Pontifical North American College in Rome, where he served as assistant to the rector during his studies.
-He earned a Doctorate in Philosophy and Doctorate in Theology from the Pontifical Urbaniana University.
-In 1930, Begin received a Doctorate in Canon Law from the Apollinarus University.
+Begin studied for the priesthood at the Pontifical North American College in Rome, where he served as assistant to the rector during his studies.
+He earned a doctorate in philosophy and doctorate in theology from the Pontifical Urbaniana University.
+In 1930, Begin received a doctorate in canon law from the Apollinarus University.

 Priesthood

 Begin was ordained a priest for the Diocese of Cleveland in Rome on July 31, 1927.
 Following his return to Ohio, he briefly served as administrator of St. Anthony Parish in Canton.
 From 1930 to 1938, he served as secretary to Bishop Joseph Schrembs as well as vice-chancellor and pro-vicar general of the diocese.

 Begin became an officialis of the diocesan tribunal in 1938.
 He served as director of both the Diocesan Council of Catholic Men and the seventh National Eucharistic Congress.
 Begin was also chaplain of the Rosemary Home for Crippled Children in Euclid.
 Ohio, and diocesan vicar for religious.
 He was named by Pope Pius XI a papal chamberlain in 1934, and raised by Pius XI to the rank of domestic prelate in 1936.